RexManglicmot/Maternal-Health-Risks-ML-Classification/Maternal-Health-Risks-Classification-KNN-and-Decision-Trees.md

     ## [1] 0.3793103

-The miscalculation is 38% meaning the **accuracy of entire KNN model is 62%**.
+The miscalculation error is 38%, meaning the **accuracy of entire KNN model is 62%**.
 This is not optimal.

 Perhaps KNN is not the best model for classification of this dataset.